-St. Margaret's is a community that is built on the collective energy and creativity of its members, and that includes parents.
+St. Margaret's is a community built on the collective energy and creativity of its members, including parents and other family members.
 Whether you live down the street or in another country, there are many ways to stay connected to what's happening here on campus.

 Major events, like family weekends, and other important dates are listed on the official School Calendar.